Washingtonwei/use-case-style-guide/use-case-templates/README.md

   <tr>
     <td>Preconditions:</td>
     <td style="width: 80%; text-align: left" colspan="3">
       PRE-1.
-The User is logged into the system. <br />
+The User is logged into the System. <br />
       PRE-2.
 The User has the "delete" privilege.
-See Business Rules of this use case. <br />
+See the Business Rules of this use case. <br />
-      PRE-3. <em>&lt;whatever&gt;</em> can be deleted after creation.
+      PRE-3. <em>&lt;whatever&gt;</em> can be deleted after the creation.
     </td>
   </tr>
   <tr>
     <td>Postconditions:</td>
     <td style="width: 80%; text-align: left" colspan="3">
       POST-1.
-The <em>&lt;whatever&gt;</em> is deleted from the System according to "Deletion strategy" defined in Associated Information of this use case.
+The <em>&lt;whatever&gt;</em> is deleted from the System according to the "Deletion strategy" defined in the Associated Information of this use case.
     </td>
   </tr>